Zivorinashe/Data-Science-Projects/README.md

 This Github Repository contains projects that I have created as part of my Data Science training.
 My Data Science Projects include, but are not limited to:

 * Creating A Chatbot
-  * This project focuses on developing a chatbot using natural language processing (NLP) techniques.
+  * In this project, I developed a chatbot using natural language processing (NLP) techniques.
 The chatbot interacts with users to provide information, answer questions, or assist with specific tasks.
 * Web Scrapping
   * Web scraping is the process of extracting data from websites.
 The project specifically targets Indian billionaires' data from Wikipedia.
-This involve techniques such as parsing HTML, navigating web pages, and extracting relevant information.
+In this project, I used techniques     such as parsing HTML, navigating web pages, and extracting relevant information.
 Web scraping is valuable for collecting data from online sources for analysis.
 * Simple Data Analytics
-  * This project involves conducting basic data analytics tasks such as data cleaning, exploration, and visualization.
+  * In this set of projects, I conducted data analytics tasks such as data cleaning, exploration, and visualization.
 Using popular Python libraries like Pandas and
-    Matplotlib, I analyze datasets to derive insights and make data-driven decisions.
+    Matplotlib, I analyzed datasets to derive insights and make data-driven decisions.